Growlanser II: The Sense of Justice: Characters

-A mysterious swordsman.
-The main Character in the first game.
-He is ordered by King Eliotte to accompany you in an important mission.
+A mysterious swordsman and the main Character in the first Growlanser game.
+He is ordered by King Eliotte to accompany the player in an important mission.
 When he was a baby, he was found and taken to the Rolandia court where the Palace Magicians examined him.
 They saw that he was either a light to save the world or a darkness to destroy it.
-He was adopted by Sandra, a Palace Magician.
-She made a homunculus which looks like a fairy named Tippi to watch over him.
+He was adopted by Sandra, a Palace Magician, who created a homunculus named Tippi to watch over him.